OpenRefine/openrefine.org/src/pages/openrefine_history.md

 <img src="/img/logo/open-refine.png" alt="OpenRefine" height="50"/>
 In 2012, Google transferred leadership of the project to the open source community, who renamed it "OpenRefine" and moved it to GitHub.
 The following years saw OpenRefine continuing to gain a diverse user base, including scientists and researchers, journalists, semantic web practitioners, librarians, and cultural heritage specialists.

-In 2017, OpenRefine began integrating with Wikidata by creating a reconciliation endpoint and a process to publish data to the Wikimedia project.
+In 2017, OpenRefine began integrating with Wikidata thanks to the availability of a reconciliation endpoint and a process to publish data to the Wikimedia project.

 ## 2018 - today: OpenRefine grant base model
 <img src="/img/logo/OpenRefine.png" alt="OpenRefine" height="50"/>